Ammarpad/OutreachyProject/README.md

 ## OOUTREACHY PROJECT
 ##### See [OutreachyProposal][1] for background.

+*NOTE: This is still a work in progress.
+If you see a bug or something wrong please do let me know.
+Thanks*

 This repository is a collection of python modules written as work for Outreachy internship with Wikimedia Foundation with guidance of [Mike Peel][mike], the mentor.

 Development (is) being done with Python 3.8.0 and master branch of [Pywikibot package][pyw].
 Some modules may requires additional libraries, where such is the case, is noted in the brief module note below.